pimentellab/rosace/README.md

 - Added options to take out nonsense/stop mutations from position-level estimates
 - Fixed a bug in position-level lfsr computation
 - The latest version 1.1 is uploaded at docker [image](https://hub.docker.com/r/roseraosh/rosace)
+- cmdstanr is updated and the csv reading format is different from the past.
+We recommend the user to use cmdstan version 3.25.0 (default install built in the package) and cmdstanr version >= 0.8.0 to avoid the trouble.
 ```sh
 docker pull roseraosh/rosace:latest
 ```